golja/mcp-server-for-apache-ofbiz/README.md

 New tools can be published by simply including their definition files in the `tools` folder.

 The remote server:
-- is compliant with the latest MCP specifications
+- is compliant with the latest MCP specifications (2025-06-18)
 - supports authorization according to the MCP recommendations (OAuth Authorization Code Flow with support for Metadata discovery, Dynamic Client Registration, etc...)
 - supports the token exchange OAuth flow in order to obtain a valid token for the backend system
 - performs token validation with configurable scopes and audience verification
+- supports TLS connections (https)
 - provides rate limiting features to protect the MCP server and the backend server from denial of service attacks
 - allows CORS restrictions